harold-ousset/microOauth2/README.md

 ### example

-Launching this function will create a file named 'test' on the authenticated drive
+You can copy past in your script one of the functions given in the demo file 'demo.gs.js'.
+Here is the 'createFile' function.
+It will create a file named 'test' on the authenticated drive

     function createFile() {
       var mo2 = new MicroOauth2(ids);